manogna4/obsidian-koncham-undefault-hotkeys/README.md

 This is a plugin for [Obsidian](https://obsidian.md)

-update as of '2021-03-31':\
+>update as of [2021-03-31]:\
-the latest version of obsidian (0.11.10) does not require this plugin since it's been handled in the core.
+>the latest version of obsidian (0.11.10) does not require this plugin since it's been handled in the core.

 I am leaving this repo here as a record